Dr Shawn Michael Bullock

 I began my career in education as a physics teacher at a mid-size Toronto secondary school while teaching a variety of courses at a local college.
 I then took on a unique position as a seconded language and literacy teacher for a large family of schools; a role that gave me the opportunity to teach collaborative with colleagues across the curriculum.
 After pursuing a full-time, funded doctorate at Queen’s University, I began my academic career as an Assistant Professor at the University of Ontario Institute of Technology.
 Prior to my current role at the University of Cambridge, I was Associate Professor and Associate Dean, Graduate Studies, in the Faculty of Education at Simon Fraser University, British Columbia, Canada.
 I am a Fellow of the Royal Geographical Society and I maintain current certifications as a professional physicist and a professional teacher within Canada, and I have qualified teacher status (QTS) in England.
 Those interested in a lengthier biography are welcome to visit my personal website.

-I am currently teaching on the Secondary PGCE History Course and supervising graduate students here at the University of Cambridge.
+I am currently teaching on the Secondary PGCE Course and supervising graduate students here at the University of Cambridge.
 If you would like to know more about the courses I have taught for in the past, including courses at other institutions, please visit my personal website.